charbelraffoul/ada-website/index.md

 <p class="ds-lead">
 Before you simulate what happens to your money, meet the five portfolio strategies.
 Each one represents a different way to position yourself when the boss is about to make a major move.
-Think of them as different bets on which employees will thrive — or survive — when oil prices shift.
+Think of them as different bets on which employees will thrive, or survive, when oil prices shift.
 </p>

 <div class="boss-grid">